bsinky/bsinky.github.io/_drafts/hx8-my-first-foray-into-emulation.md

 ---

+[^1]: My first commit was on May 18th, 2014!

-[^1]: This is not an attack on HaxeFlixel at all - it's a fantastic library!
+[^2]: This is not an attack on HaxeFlixel at all - it's a fantastic library!
 It was just overkill for what I needed to accomplish, which is why dropping it in favor of only lime so much sense.